Conrad von Reventlow: Military career

 In 1700, Reventlow was deeply involved in the negotiations for peace with Sweden during that country's naval blockade of Copenhagen, an early event in the Great Northern War.
 Both France and the United Kingdom dealt extensively with Reventlow in their efforts to pressure Denmark to declare peace, in order to prevent a wider war from spreading into Europe.

 Councillor and Grand Chancellor

 In 1672, he became a land commissioner in Schleswig-Holstein.
-In 1685, Reventlow used his influence as a councilor to the court on behalf of privateer Benjamin Raule (1634-1707), to promote Danish acquisition of the island of St. Thomas in the West Indies.
+In 1685, Reventlow used his influence as a councilor to the court on behalf of privateer Benjamin Raule (1634–1707), to promote Danish acquisition of the island of St. Thomas in the West Indies.

 In 1678, he applied for leave from service when his wife was incurably ill.

 Family

-He married twice; with his first wife, Countess Anna Margarethe Gabel (1651-1678), he had:
+He married twice; with his first wife, Countess Anna Margarethe Gabel (1651–1678), he had two children: